Sensory-Friendly Access Hour: Brandywine Railroad

 - On-hand support of skilled and friendly volunteers

 This program welcomes participants of all ages and their families (siblings welcome!).
-To ensure the safety of visitors, this year’s program will have a limited capacity and timed admission.
-Exhibits will allow for a socially distanced experience and interactive components will be operated by hands-free foot pedals.
-Masks are required for all attendees over the age of two.
-Learn more about how Brandywine is keeping visitors safe.
+To ensure a safe and enjoyable visit for all, this year’s program will have a limited capacity and timed admission.

-The event is scheduled from 4:30-6:00 p.m., with three half-hour timeslots to spread out the number of people in the galleries.**
+The event is scheduled from 5-7 p.m., with four half-hour time slots to spread out the number of people in the galleries.
+Choose your timeslot below*:

-Brandywine’s sensory-friendly programs are made possible through the generous support of Jan Siglin and CCRES.
+Brandywine’s sensory-friendly programs are made possible through the generous support of CCRES.